In Dorian’s wake, a shattered town haunted by its missing

 “Rebuild?” she said, shaking her head.
 “I can’t get my mind around that.
 I don’t know where you’d start.
 There’s just nothing.
 Maybe years.
 Probably longer.
 Look at this.
 Our lives are gone, our town is gone.
 I can’t imagine this is ever gonna be the same.”

 The United Nations, which estimated that 76,000 people are believed to be homeless or in need of assistance in the Bahamas, is providing 1,000 tarpaulins to replace roofs stripped from homes.
-The International Official for Migration said 449 people are in nine emergency shelters in Abaco, with 346 survivors being temporarily housed in 17 shelters in Grand Bahama.
+The International Organization for Migration said 449 people are in nine emergency shelters in Abaco, with 346 survivors being temporarily housed in 17 shelters in Grand Bahama.

-Herve Verhoosel, spokeswoman for the World Food Program, told the Reuters news agency that “hundreds of residents are reportedly fleeing daily” in evacuations and that 90 percent of homes and buildings in Marsh Harbour have been damaged.

-She said approximately 70,000 people were in need of food and shelter.

 There is still hope, officials say, for those with missing loved ones, colleagues, friends.

+He added that an oil spill has made the situation worse, and that the team is working with representatives to protect the water supply and fishing communities.

+The hospital, he said, is severely damaged, with only the recently built emergency room surviving.
+The Freeport airport has been cleared for emergency flights.

-Minnis said many of the people in shelters haven’t yet communicated with their families and others looking for them.
-He promised the government would soon provide cellphones for them to make free calls.
+Minnis, the prime minister, said many of the people in shelters haven’t yet communicated with their families and others looking for them.
+He promised that the government would soon provide cellphones for them to make free calls.

 Many others are simply on the move, looking for a haven as they wonder what’s next.